 Lecture No 041467

-Subject title Laboratory practice of Laboratory practice of Personalized Genomic Medicine for Health Subject ID
+Subject title Laboratory practice of Personalized Genomic N Subject ID

-Instructors ISHIKAWA KINYA, ABI ISHIKAWA KINYA, ABE YASUKO
+Instructors

-Semester YearLong 2020 YearLong 2020 Level 2nd - 3rd year Units 8
+Semester YearLong 2021 Level 2nd - 3rd year Units 8

 Course by the

 instructor with

 practical experiences

 Genetics are now widely applied in medicine.
 This course is provided to understand how genomics is applied in a broad filed of medicine.
 The scope of this course covers both monogenic disorders and polygenic diseases.